5 Written Questions

 5 True/False Questions

-Guilds → Used to grind grain.
+Dubbing → Used to grind grain.
 In the Middle Ages, this was usually found near a stream which was used to power the device.